ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: The Sample

 The Planck survey detected 13,188 Planck Galactic cold clumps (PGCCs) across the whole sky that exhibit extremely low temperatures (T $\sim$ 14 K) \citep{planck_catalog2016}.
 The PGCCs are therefore excellent targets for studying the very initial conditions of star formation \citep{Planck2011,Juvela2010,Wu2012,Montillaud2015,planck_catalog2016,liu_top-scope_2018,Eden2019,Xu2020,2021xfw}.

-In follow-up observations, the JCMT large program, "SCOPE," observed $\sim$ 1,300 PGCCs in 850 $\mu$m continuum to study early evolution of dense cores, which targets high-column-density ( $>$5$\times$10$^{20}$cm$^{-2}$ for a 5$\arcmin$ beam of Planck telescope) clumps \citep[][]{liu_top-scope_2018,Eden2019}.
-The SCOPE sample is important for statistically investigating evolution between the starless to the protostellar star formation phases.
+In follow-up observations, the James Clerk Maxwell Telescope (JCMT) large program SCOPE observed $\sim$1,300 PGCCs in the 850 $\mu$m continuum to study the early evolution of dense cores, which targets high-column-density ( $>$5$\times$10$^{20}$cm$^{-2}$ for a 5$\arcmin$ beam of the Planck telescope) clumps \citep[][]{liu_top-scope_2018,Eden2019}.
+The SCOPE sample is important for statistically investigating evolution between the starless and protostellar star formation phases.

-The Orion molecular cloud complex is about 380-420 pc away from us, and it has been extensively studied with many observations \citep{kim_molecular_2020,SahuLiu2021}.
-As a part of SCOPE, \cite{yi_planck_2018-1} turned to the Orion Giant Molecular Cloud (GMC) Complex, and observed 58 PGCCs in the three GMCs (Orion A, B and $\lambda$ Orionis) with the JCMT in 850 $\mu$m continuum.
+The Orion Molecular Cloud Complex is about 380-420 pc away from us, and it has been extensively studied with many observations \citep{kim_molecular_2020,SahuLiu2021}.
+As a part of SCOPE, \cite{yi_planck_2018-1} turned to the Orion giant molecular cloud (GMC) complex, and observed 58 PGCCs in the three GMCs (Orion A, Orion B and $\lambda$ Orionis) with the JCMT in the 850 $\mu$m continuum.
 Beyond those they included 38 other PGCCs, for which archival 850 $\mu$m continuum data were available in the JCMT Science Archive.
-The sample of \cite{yi_planck_2018-1} is complete for PGCCs with column densities larger than 5$\times$10$^{20}$cm$^{-2}$ (for a 5$\arcmin$ beam of Planck telescope) in the Orion GMCs.
+The sample of \cite{yi_planck_2018-1} is complete for PGCCs with column densities higher than 5$\times$10$^{20}$cm$^{-2}$ (for a 5$\arcmin$ beam of the Planck telescope) in the Orion GMCs.
 In total, 119 dense cores were identified from JCMT SCUBA-2 observations of these Orion PGCCs, forming a unique sample of cold cores at similar distances for further studies.

 As a follow-up observation of these Orion PGCCs, the ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP) subsequently observed 72 out of the 119 dense Orion PGCCs at high resolution ($\sim$140 au).
-This resolution is high enough to resolve close binary/multiple systems with separations of a few hundred au.
-These 72 cores are among the densest in these clouds and are arguably closest to the onset of star formation \citep[][]{dutta_alma_2020-1}, i.e., those that have started to collapse or have already formed protostars.
+This resolution is high enough to resolve close binary/multiple systems with separations of a few hundred astronomical units.
+These 72 cores are among the densest in these clouds and are arguably the closest to the onset of star formation \citep[][]{dutta_alma_2020-1}, i.e., those that have started to collapse or have already formed protostars.
 In previous work with ALMASOP survey data, we focused on the chemical evolution of hot corino sources \citep{hsu_alma_2020,Hsu2022}, the fragmentation of prestellar cores \citep{sahu_alma_2021}, and outflow jets \citep{dutta_alma_2020-1}.